-"...by their families, by their fathers' houses, according to the number of names..."
+"...according to their families, according to their fathers' houses, by the number of names..."
 (1:2)

 Parashas Bamidbar relays five censuses of the Jewish people: per tribe, per flag, members of Levi who were at least one month old, the firstborn of every family, and the count of the Leviim ages thirty to fifty.
 However, the very first census contains unique instructions, directing a count "according to the number of names."
 Why would we be counting names when we're counting people?